-In the night we ate at the Madison Lounge.
-This is an excellent place for food and drinks and is open until 10 PM.
-We had one of the best dinners here.
+In the evening we dined at the Madison Lounge, an excellent place for dinner and drinks and open late until 10 PM.
+It was one of the best dinners of the trip.

 Day 3 – Geyser Basin, Yellowstone Lake, Hayden Valley

-During the latter half of the day, we drove further to cover the east of lower loop, making quick stops at the Yellowstone Lake and the Fishing Bridge.
-Two popular attractions around the area not to be missed here are the Mud Volcano and the steam-belching Dragon’s Mouth.
+During the latter half of day, we drove further to cover the east of Lower Loop, with quick stops at Yellowstone Lake and Fishing Bridge.
+Two popular attractions around the area not to miss are Mud Volcano and the steam-belching Dragon’s Mouth.

-We planned our day such that we are in Hayden Valley during sunset as this time of the day has the highest chances of wildlife sighting as the animals return home.
+We planned our day such that we are in Hayden Valley by sunset.
+At this time of day is the highest possibility of wildlife sighting as the animals return home.
 The drive through Hayden Valley is breathtaking and surreal as the glistening sunset floods the valley.

 On our way back home we saw a mamma grizzly bear strolling leisurely with its 2 playful cubs behind.
 This was definitely the highlight of our trip!
 So humbled and truly in awe of nature.
 Here we had another friendly visitor, a coyote during the golden hour.

 Day 4 – Grand Canyon, Lamar Valley

 On the 3rd day, we headed straight to Grand Canyon.
 This is another most popular touristy spot in the park.
 We first went to see the Artist Point vista of the Yellowstone Falls.
 The Yellowstone river tumbling down the 24-mile deep canyon is a sight to behold.